FAMILY GROUP RECORD OF

 MARGARET DAVIES

-EDWARD BUMFORD was born in about 1770 in Bettws, Montgomery, Wales.
+Edward Bumford was christened 26 August 1770 in Bettws Cedewain, Montgomery, Wales.
 He was the son of Edward Bumford and Elizabeth Davies.
-He married Margaret Davies, who was born in about 1776 in Bettws, the daughter of James and Mary Davies.
+He married Margaret Davies, who was christened 14 May 1769 in Bettws, the daughter of James and Mary Davies.

-Our Bumford ancestor, Elizabeth Ann Bumford, was born in the parish of Bettws Cedewain, Montgomeryshire, in 1799.
-During that time there were two families of Bumfords having children in the parish - Edward Bumford and Margaret Davies Bumford had children from 1795 to 1807; Philip Bumford and Jane Smouth Bumford had children from 1806 through 1823.
-Edward Bumford and Margaret Davies were married in Bettws in 1794.
+Our Bumford ancestor, Elizabeth Ann Bumford, was born in the parish of Bettws Cedewain, Montgomeryshire, in 1797.
+During that time there were two families of Bumfords having children in the parish - Edward Bumford and Margaret Davies Bumford had children from 1795 to 1807; his brother Philip Bumford and Jane Smouth Bumford had children from 1806 through 1823.
+Edward Bumford and Margaret Davies were married in Bettws 13 April 1794.
 The younger children of Edward and Margaret Bumford were listed as being born in Dolvorwin township, Bettws parish.
-This is the site of the ruins of Dolforwyn Castle.
+This is the site of the ruins of Dolforwyn Castle

 1841 census for Bettws, Montgomeryshire, Wales